-The Collection has 3 main Components, plus 2 more with Items for sale:
+The Collection has 3 main Components, plus 2 for Items for Sale:

 - Sale of Music Boxes

 - Sale of Musical Toys